What should I expect from a Tahoe Blue Crew Leader Training?

 We will discuss what works well and what doesn’t in organizing cleanups.
 You will learn the process for scheduling clean up events, checking equipment in and out, and collecting data for your site.
 We will also help you develop your personal approach for planning, promoting, organizing and developing your Blue Crew efforts.
 You will walk away with a Tahoe Blue Crew Leader welcome kit and sign a pledge agreement and waiver.

-Virtual trainings are 30 minutes and are scheduled at least twice per month.
+Virtual trainings are 35 minutes with 10 minutes of Q&A at the end.
+During the summer, trainings are offered at least once per week.
 Trainings can be provided privately on an as needed basis.

 How do I get involved?